-the persistent issues of sexual assault in correctional facilities.142 However, the push to end prison rape appears to have lost its earlier momentum, and the DOJ has been criticized for failing to promote the standards vigorously.143 Many states have been slow to participate in the implementation of the standards to prevent, detect, and respond to prison rape, and some have actually refused to sign on.144 In 2014, the first year in which jurisdictions had to show compliance, only two states-New Hampshire and New Jersey-certified full compliance, and the governors of seven states either ignored or refused to comply with the national standards.145 Fiscal year 2015 saw nine more states certify compliance; four states still refused to comply.146 While by 2015, forty-six states gave assurances that they were advancing towards compliance, states are not required to conduct any outside audits to confirm their progress.147
+the push to end prison rape appears to have lost its earlier momentum, and the DOJ has been criticized for failing to promote its standards vigorously.
+Many states have been slow to participate in the implementation of the standards to prevent, detect, and respond to prison rape, and some have actually refused to sign on.
+In 2014, the first year in which jurisdictions had to show compliance, only two states-New Hampshire and New Jersey-certified full compliance, and the governors of seven states either ignored or refused to comply with the national standards.
+Fiscal year 2015 saw nine more states certify compliance; four states still refused to comply.
+While by 2015 forty-six states gave assurances that they were advancing towards compliance with these standards, states were not required to conduct any outside audits to confirm their progress.